stickman69420/PVZoji/README.md

 almanac lacking the funny descriptions for a lot of the zombies, most of shop, and a decent portion of zen garden is added

-All of original adventure is now complete approach and side yard (both) too and beach day with most of hatchery All upgrade plants (from the original adventure) are now here AND you can buy them There will be upgrade plants for the new plants of course but those will be added after hatchery and winter
+All of original adventure is now complete approach and side yard (both) and beach (both) are completed too All upgrade plants (from the original adventure) are now here AND you can buy them There will be upgrade plants for the new plants of course but those will be added after winter

 Hard versions of some adventure mode minigames have been added, as well as all the original minigames I want (including the platform exclusives)